harryjjacobs/virtual-cards-client/README.md

 # virtual-cards-client
-Client for a distributed multiplayer virtual card game.
+Client for a multiplayer virtual card game.

 The aim for this project is to virtualise a deck of cards amongst players.
 There are no set rules of play - as in real life, the players determine the rules.
 Moves can be undone via a voting system - consensus must be reached.

-Consider looking at the lockstep protocol in future for other applications where cheating could be a significant feaure (not such an issue in this game): [https://en.wikipedia.org/wiki/Lockstep_protocol](https://en.wikipedia.org/wiki/Lockstep_protocol)

-Clients can determine if they are out of sync with other players by using the hash sent in the state update messages.
-This is a hash of the full (public) game state for each player, which should be identical.
+One of the clients will be a master.
+The master contains the full state, each client contains only their private state.

 # Messages